Skip to main content

 Code was always the better way to build financial models.
 The learning curve made it impossible.
 Until now.

 LLMs translate fluently between English and Python in both directions.
 The builder's learning curve is gone.
 The reviewer's learning curve is gone.
-The substrate underneath your model can finally be code.
+Your financial model can finally be built on code.

-Reading time: 6 min Topic: substrate Long argument: why this shift matters →
+Reading time: 6 min Topic: model foundation Long argument: why this shift matters →

 / 01 · the unspoken truth